Welcome to the

 anthropocene

-In the Anthropocene, environmental and social trends, as well as new tech, all follow exponential patterns.
+In the Anthropocene, environmental, social, and technological trends all follow exponential patterns.
 This creates a hyperconnected and ambiguous world that is changing more rapidly than ever before.
 Many business models that have been successful in the past are quickly becoming outdated in this new context.

-The graphs below, reflecting the largest transformation in human history in terms of how we relate to planet Earth, show the development of 24 social, economic and biophysical trends from the industrial revolution to present day.
+The charts below illustrate the most significant transformation in human history regarding industrial impacts on our planet.
+They showcase the progression of 24 social, economic, and biophysical trends from the industrial revolution to the present day.

-Looking across the graphs, the pattern is strikingly similar.
-There is an exponential increase on all fronts, starting from the 1950s and onwards.
-This phenomenon is referred to as the “great acceleration”.
-The sum of all this accelerating change that is what the Anthropocene is all about, and the implications for business development are profound.
+Looking at the charts, a striking pattern emerges—a rapid acceleration in all areas, intensifying from the 1950s onwards.
+This phenomenon is known as the “great acceleration.”
+The cumulative impact of this accelerating change defines the Anthropocene, and its implications for business development are profound.

 Adapted from Steffen et al. 2015: The trajectory of the Anthropocene: the great acceleration, by Enfors-Kautsky 2019.